 Of course, there is much more to heart-rate training than running formulas.
 But understanding your personal numbers is the first step toward taking your fitness to the next level – and beyond.

 This article has been updated.
-It was originally published in the November 2004 issue of Experience Life.
+It was originally appeared at “By the Numbers” in the November 2004 issue of Experience Life.